On the fifth Whitney cone of a complex analytic curve: Abstract

 \section{Abstract}

-We present an explicit procedure to determine the $C_5$-cone of a reduced complex analytic curve $X \subset \mathbb{C}^n$ at a singular point $0 \in X$, which is known to be a union of a finite number of planes.
-We also give upper bounds on the number of these planes.
-The procedure comes out with a collections of integers that we call {\it auxiliary multiplicities} and we prove they determine the Lipschitz type of complex curve singularities.
-We finish presenting an example which shows that the number of irreducible components of the $C_5$-cone of a curve is not a bi-Lipschitz invariant.
+From a procedure to calculate the $C_5$-cone of a reduced complex analytic curve $X \subset \mathbb{C}^n$ at a singular point $0 \in X$, we extract a collection of integers that we call {\it auxiliary multiplicities} and we prove they characterize the Lipschitz type of complex curve singularities.
+We then use them to improve the known bounds for the number of irreducible components of the $C_5$-cone.
+We finish by giving an example showing that in a Lipschitz equisingular family of curves the number of planes in the $C_5$-cone may not be constant.